 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-A green oasis in the heart of suburbia
+A park at the heart of the community

-A green oasis giving you a taste of a country estate with a glimpse of agricultural and industrial history.
+Morden Hall Park is green oasis in the city, giving you a taste of a country estate with a glimpse of its agricultural and industrial history.

-This tranquil former deer park is one of the few remaining estates that lined the River Wandle during its industrial heyday.
+This tranquil former deer park is one of the few remaining estates that used to line the River Wandle during its industrial heyday.

-The river meanders through the park creating a haven for wildlife while the snuff mills, which generated the park's fortunes, still survive - with the western mill having been renovated into a learning centre.
+The river meanders through the park creating a haven for wildlife.
+The snuff mills, which generated the park's income in the past, survive to this day.
+We've renovated the western mill, and it's now used as a learning centre.

 A place to discover